k-bx/owlcloud/README.md

       respond (responseLBS status500 [] "Internal server error")
 ```

-We just re-build a request from request we received ourselves, and
+We just re-build a request from the request we received ourselves, and
-then respond with a response we've received.
+then respond with the response we receive.
 We implement `GET` and
 `POST` methods only, but you've got the idea for others.

 Last bit -- running our front-end: